-The trustees have taken into consideration the existing and anticipated effects of the outbreak on the organisation's activities and finances in its assessment of the appropriateness of the use of the going concern basis.
-As the outbreak continues to evolve, it is difficult, at this time, to estimate the full extent and duration of the business and economic impact.
-Management will continue to carefully monitor the situation and evaluate its options during this time.
-No adjustments have been made to these financial statements as a result of this uncertainty.
+The directors have taken into consideration the existing and anticipated effects of the Covid-19 outbreak on the organisation's activities and finances in its assessment of the appropriateness of the use of the going concern basis.
+As the outbreak continues to evolve, it is difficult at this time, to estimate the full extent of the impact on the entire organisation.
+The Board and Management continues to carefully monitor the situation and evaluate its options during this time.